NREL/disco/docs/source/pv-deployments.rst

 Redirect PVShapes
 -----------------
-Before performing PV deployments, we need to ensure the ``PVShapes.dss`` is redirected in the master file located in substation and feeder directories.
-Two steps are required:

-First, you need to generate the PV profiles into a ``PVShapes.dss`` file on your own, and then copy the ``PVShapes.dss`` into each substation and feeder directories.

-Second, run the command below.
+This workflow will generate OpenDSS files with varying counts and sizes of PVSystems.
+It will assign load shape profiles to those PVSystems from a pool of profiles.
+You must define these profiles in a ``PVShapes.dss`` file and copy that files to all substation and/or feeder directories.

+All ``Master.dss`` need to redirect to ``PVShapes.dss``.
+We recommend that you add these lines to your files.
+If you do that, you can skip to the next section.

+If your directory structure aligns with the ``source-tree-1`` expectations, the disco CLI command below will add the redirects automatically.

+.. todo:: Make this code handle all cases generically.

+Run this command:

 .. code-block:: bash

-    $ disco pv-deployments source-tree-1 -a direct-pvshapes -h <hierarchy> INPUT_PATH
+    $ disco pv-deployments source-tree-1 -a redirect-pvshapes -h <hierarchy> INPUT_PATH

 Transform Loads